pjstadig/concurrent-kv-store/README.md

 I usually would go for the simplest thing that could work first, but instead of writing the entire store to disk with every `put` I will partition the store.
 However, I will side-step any complexity about re-partitioning.

+I’m using Clojure’s EDN encoding, which is not ideal in terms of space and performance.
+This is certainly something that can be improved.
+However, the upside is the files on disk are human readable.

 ## Results

 The performance of the kv store (particularly `put`) depends on how many partitions it has.
 I ran several tests with different partitions and here is the best out of three for each of 1 partition, 10 partitions, and 100 partitions, where there are 100 threads writing to the store.
 Each thread performs a `put` then a `get` 100 times in succession (see `t-concurrent-operations`).